fathurtur/-BPKASS-announcement-system/README.md

 # [BPKASS] announcement-system
 --audio controller , timer , server-side.
-For announcement train or flight inconfiguration like offline landing-page third party project.
+For announcement train inconfiguration like offline landing-page third party project.

 Download All ZIP , crete new folder(directory), then extract != click audio.html as a [index] file running on offline website like Chrome, Mozilla, or Edge.